AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/advanced-usage.md

 ### useColors

-Usually used with the `usePaletteContext` custom color objects to change component colors.
+Usually used with the `usePaletteContext` to customize color objects and change component colors.

 For example: